Understanding Thyroid Profile: Total T3, T4 & TSH

 What happens if TSH is high?

-A high TSH typically indicates an underactive thyroid gland – more TSH is being produced to stimulate the thyroid gland to make more thyroid hormones.
-In hypothyroidism, the thyroid gland is unable to adequately respond to the increased TSH, leading to a deficiency of thyroid hormones in the body, and an increased TSH.
+A high TSH typically indicates an underactive thyroid gland (hypothyroidism)—more TSH is being produced by the pituitary gland to try and stimulate the thyroid to make more hormones [2].

 What happens if T4 is high?